-- Thoroughly understand your club/association: - \circ codes of conduct for parents, players, coaches and officials - o processes for dealing with sport rage incidents - Understand club/association disciplinary procedures and penalties - Understand the degree to which club/association rules can be enforced on non-members (nonmembers are not necessarily bound by club rules) - Be skilled and confident at resolving conflict and dealing with difficult people - Support and uphold the principles of fair play - Be visible at all times during game days - Use a formal incident recording and reporting process.
+- Thoroughly understand your club/association: - o codes of conduct for parents, players, coaches and officials - o processes for dealing with sport rage incidents - Understand club/association disciplinary procedures and penalties - Understand the degree to which club/association rules can be enforced on non-members (nonmembers are not necessarily bound by club rules) - Be skilled and confident at resolving conflict and dealing with difficult people - Support and uphold the principles of fair play - Be visible at all times during game days - Use a formal incident recording and reporting process. - If you believe a game (or spectator behaviour) is getting out of hand, report this (as soon as practical, when taking into account the game situation) to Senior representatives from your Club, Referees & Football Association who are at the venue.